TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/01_lesson_canada.md

 #### Curriculum Competencies - Understanding Context, Defining, Ideating

-Sofware is as useful as its abibility to connect with the lives of people, and do something purposeful, or be relevant in a real-life context.

-Brainstorming can be hard for a project idea can be hard.
+Brainstorming can be hard.
-Start by observing the world around you, and people in daily life.
+Let's think about the world around us, and think about people in daily life.
-The computer is great at doing repetitive tasks, complex tasks, and keeping track of data.
+The computer is great at doing some things that humans struggle with, such as: repetitive tasks, computationally complex tasks, keeping track of data.
 What repetitive, or complex task, can you create a solution for?

 To help trigger some ideas: